Roughley

 Looking towards Lichfield from Hillwood Road, Roughley.

 Dramatic sky over the fields of Roughley, Sutton Coldfield.

 Moor Hall, Sutton Coldfield, within Roughley Ward, on the site of the former mansion built by Bishop Vesey in the sixteenth century for his own occupation.

-Roughley is an electoral ward within the Royal Town of Sutton Coldfield, and is the most northerly part of the administrative area covered by the Royal Sutton Coldfield Town Council and the City of Birmingham.
+Roughley is an affluent semi-rural residential area of Sutton Coldfield, Birmingham, in the West Midlands, England, located approximately 8 miles north-east of Birmingham city centre.
+Formerly a part of the wider Sutton Four Oaks ward, following changes to Birmingham City Council ward boundaries in 2018, it became a ward of its own called Sutton Roughley.
+It is the most northerly part of the administrative area covered by the Royal Sutton Coldfield Town Council and the City of Birmingham.

 Over half of Roughley Ward is attractive Green Belt countryside, including arable and dairy farms, historic field boundaries survive with mature hedgerows and woodlands.
 Several public footpaths provide access to the countryside and the one linking Hillwood Road and Dale Farm provides distant views of Lichfield Cathedral and on a clear day the Pennine Hills.

-Roughley was historically part of the county of Warwickshire and is now within the West Midlands.
-It includes parts of the old parishes of Hill and Canwell, and before May 2018 most of the area was within Four Oaks Ward.
+Roughley was historically part of the county of Warwickshire, and has been part of the metropolitan borough of Birmingham and the West Midlands since 1974.
+It includes parts of the old parishes of Hill and Canwell, and before May 2018 most of the area was within Four Oaks Ward, before being formed as a ward of its own.
+Roughley is one of the most affluent areas of Birmingham, with the Sutton Roughley Ward ranked as the least deprived of the 69 wards of Birmingham in the 2019 Index of Deprivation data.
+The ward also had the highest employment rate out of the city's 69 wards.